MiguelBim/NuCard_credit_card/README.md

 #
 ![](Images/age.png)

 ### _One of the key features of this section would be to show the results from the Proof Of Concept which was executed before the final project proposal.
-The training set and code script are examples from formal similar projects_
+The training set and code script are examples of academic projects_